-Prevention, Advocacy, and Wellness Services (PAWS) - Counseling Center: Provides advocacy and support for Fredonia students who are survivors of sexual assault, relationship violence, and stalking.
-PAWS can answer questions, provide students with available options, offer emotional support, and make referrals to appropriate resources.
-Services are free and confidential.
-The PAWS office is located in LoGrasso Hall; appointments can be made in person, by calling the office at (716) 673-3424, or emailing the PAWS coordinator at lulie.Bezek@fredonia.edu.
-The PAWS office is open M-F, 8:00 am - 4:00 pm.
+CEASE Program - Counseling Center: Provides advocacy and support for Fredonia students who are survivors of sexual assault, relationship violence, and stalking.
+The CEASE program can answer questions, provide students with available options, offer emotional support, and make referrals to appropriate resources.
+The CEASE office is located in LoGrasso Hall; appointments can be made in person, by calling the office at (716) 673-3424, or emailing the CEASE coordinator at Julie.Bezek@fredonia.edu.
+The CEASE office is open M-F, 8:30 am - 5:00 pm.

-The Anew Center: Provides a 24/7 helpline for survivors of sexual assault and relationship violence (I-800-252-8748).
+The Anew Center: Provides a 24/7 helpline for survivors of sexual assault and relationship violence (1-800-252-8748).
 The helpline can answer questions, provide referrals or send a victim advocate to meet with a survivor.
 Services are free and confidential.

-Health Center: Can provide treatment for injuries, emergency contraception, testing for STDS/HIV, and referrals to providers for additional services.
+Health Center: Can provide treatment for injuries, the morning after pill, and referrals to providers for additional services.
+The Health Center does not provide evidence collection services (also known as 'rape kits'), but they can provide students with transportation to Brooks Hospital to have evidence collected.
 Contact Information: LoGrasso Hall, (716)673-3131.